 The knights explained: “To slay the dragon, we must chop off all its heads.
 Each knight can chop off one of the dragon’s heads.
 The heads of the dragon are of different sizes.
 In order to chop off a head, a knight must be at least as tall as the diameter of the head.
 The knights’ union demands that for chopping off a head, a knight must be paid a wage equal to one gold coin for each centimetre of the knight’s height.”

 Would there be enough knights to defeat the dragon?
 The king called on his advisors to help him decide how many and which knights to hire.
 After having lost a lot of money building Mir Park, the king wanted to minimize the expense of slaying the dragon.
 As one of the advisors, your job was to help the king.
 You took it very seriously: if you failed, you and the whole kingdom would be burnt to a crisp!

-The input contains several test cases.
-The first line of each test case contains two integers between 1 and $20\, 000$ inclusive, indicating the number $n$ of heads that the dragon has, and the number $m$ of knights in the kingdom.
+The input contains up to $5$ test cases.
+The first line of each test case contains two integers between $1$ and $20\, 000$ inclusive, indicating the number $n$ of heads that the dragon has, and the number $m$ of knights in the kingdom.
 The next $n$ lines each contain an integer, and give the diameters of the dragon’s heads, in centimetres.
 The following $m$ lines each contain an integer, and specify the heights of the knights of Loowater, also in centimetres.
-All heights are at most $10\, 000$ centimetres.
+All diameters and heights are between $0$ and $10\, 000$ centimeters inclusive.